Atheer-Almazrui/TodoApp_flutter/README.md

 ## flutter_todo_app

 A Flutter project contains (splash screen, login & signUp screen, drawer, To do screen).
- * To do screen contains tasks from API : https://jsonplaceholder.typicode.com/todos/
+ * "To do" screen contains tasks from API : https://jsonplaceholder.typicode.com/todos/

  -------------------------------------------------------------------------------- see the video